Watch Monte-Carlo Masters Live Online

-In order to subscribe to the Amazon Prime Video (in the UK only), you can opt for a 30-day free trial by signing up here & watch the Monte-Carlo Masters live streamed.
-Get more information on this here.
+In order to subscribe to the Amazon Prime Video (in the UK only), you can opt for a 30-day free trial by signing up with Amazon on their official website.

 Interestingly, Roger Federer had opted out of this tournament despite having decided to play on dirt this year.

 Nadal will be coming into this tournament as a heavy favourite despite his shock loss to Fabio Fognini last season and it must be said that it won’t be easy for him this time with Djokovic having shown signs he’s back to his best too.

 Seeded Men’s Singles last season

 Rafael Nadal, Novak Djokovic, Dominic Thiem, Alexander Zverev, Stefanos Tsitsipas, Daniil Medvedev, Kei Nishikori, Karen Khachanov, Marin Cilic, Marco Cecchinato, Borna Coric, Fabio Fognini, Gael Monfils, Denis Shapovalov, Nikoloz Basilashvili, David Goffin.